-The City will provide information on fair housing resources on its website, including a link to the fair housing service provider.
-Other outreach measures include posting regulations regarding housing discrimination, as well as phone contacts, at City Hall and periodically providing this information in the City's newsletter.
+The City will provide information on fair housing resources on its website, including links to fair housing services.
+Other outreach measures to be implemented include posting regulations regarding housing discrimination, as well as phone contacts, at City Hall and periodically providing this information in the City's newsletter.

 The City will also provide a referral process for any person who believes they have been denied access to housing because of their race, sex, marital status, ancestry, national origin, color, familial status or disability.
-In the event a complaint is received, the City will refer the party to the City's housing service provider for follow up and work with the complainant to resolve the issue.
+In the event a complaint is received, the City will refer the party to a fair housing service provider for follow up and work with the complainant to resolve the issue.